etn-ccis/blui-angular-workflows/login-workflow/docs/page-customization.md

     // For single text element changes:
     pxbAuthEnglishTranslations.GENERAL.BACK_BUTTON = 'Go Back';

-    // For multi-line or from a language config file: const authEnglishOverrides: PxbAuthTranslationsOverride = {
+    // For multi-line or from your own config file: const authEnglishOverrides: PxbAuthTranslationsOverride = {
         GENERAL: { ... }
         LOGIN: { ... },